-The 2001 Australian Bureau of Statistics (ABS) Census assessed the population of towns in East Gippsland to be 37,792 in total.
-East Gippsland Water provides services to 30,457, or approximately 81%, of this population.
+The 2001 Australian Bureau of Statistics (ABS) Census assessed the population of towns in East Gippsland to be 38,082.
+In total, East Gippsland Water provides services to around 31,000 people including residents of Dinner Plain.

-ABS figures show that East Gippsland's population increased by 1,563 during the 10 year period to 2001.
-This represents a growth rate of 0.4% per annum, which is consistent with the Victorian average for regional areas.
+ABS figures show that East Gippsland's population increased by 1,563 during the 10 year period to 2001 and a further 1,955 to 2006.
+The last 5 year increase in population shows a growth rate of 5.1% or approximately 1% per annum.

-The 2001 Census also revealed that the composition of East Gippsland's population has changed.
+The 2001and 2006 Census also reveal that the composition of East Gippsland's population have changed.
 The increase in median age was attributed to two factors; an influx of older people to the area combined with an exodus of younger people.
 This is also reflected in 'Victoria in Future 2004' - the State Government's current population projections, and the projections used for the Water Supply Demand Strategy.